uprm-CIIC4151-2025S1-capstone-project/uprm-CIIC4151-2025S1-capstone-project/README.md

 ## Key features

-- Submit reports with a title, description, category, photo, and automatic location.
+- Submit reports with a title, description, category, photo, and location.
 - Browse a public feed where users can search, filter, sort, pin, and rate reports.
 - Track progress through the report statuses: open, in_progress, resolved, and denied.
 - Receive notifications when your report is reviewed or updated.